US Foods (NYSE:USFD) Earns Overweight Rating from Analysts at Piper Sandler

-Research analysts at Piper Sandler initiated coverage on shares of US Foods (NYSE:USFD) in a research note issued on Friday, The Fly reports.
+Piper Sandler began coverage on shares of US Foods (NYSE:USFD) in a research report issued to clients and investors on Thursday, Benzinga reports.
 The brokerage set an “overweight” rating and a $45.00 price target on the stock.
-Piper Sandler’s price objective points to a potential upside of 16.01% from the stock’s previous close.
+Piper Sandler’s price target indicates a potential upside of 16.04% from the stock’s current price.

-A number of other research analysts have also issued reports on the stock.
-JPMorgan Chase & Co. boosted their price target on shares of US Foods from $37.00 to $38.00 and gave the stock a “neutral” rating in a research note on Monday, March 15th.
-Barclays boosted their target price on US Foods from $34.00 to $38.00 in a research report on Wednesday, February 17th.
-BTIG Research raised their price target on US Foods from $39.00 to $45.00 and gave the company a “buy” rating in a report on Wednesday, March 31st.
-Wells Fargo & Company lifted their price target on US Foods from $47.00 to $50.00 and gave the company an “overweight” rating in a research note on Wednesday, January 27th.
-Finally, Jefferies Financial Group reiterated a “buy” rating on shares of US Foods in a research report on Tuesday, February 2nd.
-Three analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-The company currently has an average rating of “Buy” and an average price target of $39.00.
+Other analysts also recently issued research reports about the stock.
+Barclays lifted their target price on shares of US Foods from $34.00 to $38.00 in a report on Wednesday, February 17th.
+Zacks Investment Research upgraded shares of US Foods from a “sell” rating to a “hold” rating in a research report on Wednesday, March 24th.
+Morgan Stanley boosted their target price on shares of US Foods from $39.00 to $41.00 and gave the company an “equal weight” rating in a research report on Monday.
+JPMorgan Chase & Co. boosted their target price on shares of US Foods from $38.00 to $44.00 and gave the company a “neutral” rating in a research report on Monday.
+They noted that the move was a valuation call.
+Finally, Wells Fargo & Company boosted their target price on shares of US Foods from $47.00 to $50.00 and gave the company an “overweight” rating in a research report on Wednesday, January 27th.
+Three research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+US Foods presently has a consensus rating of “Buy” and a consensus price target of $40.10.

-A number of large investors have recently made changes to their positions in USFD.
-BlackRock Inc. lifted its holdings in US Foods by 3.1% in the 4th quarter.
-BlackRock Inc. now owns 9,192,865 shares of the company’s stock valued at $306,215,000 after purchasing an additional 276,308 shares in the last quarter.
-Dimensional Fund Advisors LP lifted its stake in shares of US Foods by 4.5% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 6,022,419 shares of the company’s stock valued at $200,608,000 after buying an additional 259,807 shares during the period.
-Bessemer Group Inc. boosted its position in US Foods by 30.9% during the fourth quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+BlackRock Inc. grew its holdings in US Foods by 3.1% during the 4th quarter.
+BlackRock Inc. now owns 9,192,865 shares of the company’s stock worth $306,215,000 after acquiring an additional 276,308 shares during the last quarter.
+Dimensional Fund Advisors LP grew its holdings in US Foods by 4.5% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 6,022,419 shares of the company’s stock worth $200,608,000 after acquiring an additional 259,807 shares during the last quarter.
+Bessemer Group Inc. grew its holdings in US Foods by 30.9% during the 4th quarter.
 Bessemer Group Inc. now owns 3,545,461 shares of the company’s stock worth $118,100,000 after acquiring an additional 836,546 shares during the last quarter.
-Nordea Investment Management AB grew its stake in US Foods by 9.7% in the 4th quarter.
-Nordea Investment Management AB now owns 2,602,347 shares of the company’s stock worth $86,684,000 after acquiring an additional 229,574 shares during the period.
-Finally, Norges Bank acquired a new position in US Foods in the 4th quarter valued at $86,143,000.
-Hedge funds and other institutional investors own 88.84% of the company’s stock.
+Nordea Investment Management AB grew its holdings in US Foods by 9.7% during the 4th quarter.
+Nordea Investment Management AB now owns 2,602,347 shares of the company’s stock worth $86,684,000 after acquiring an additional 229,574 shares during the last quarter.
+Finally, Norges Bank bought a new stake in shares of US Foods in the 4th quarter valued at $86,143,000.
+88.84% of the stock is currently owned by hedge funds and other institutional investors.

 US Foods Holding Corp., through its subsidiary, US Foods, Inc, markets and distributes fresh, frozen, and dry food and non-food products to foodservice customers in the United States.
 The company's customers include independently owned single and multi-unit restaurants, regional concepts, national restaurant chains, hospitals, nursing homes, hotels and motels, country clubs, government and military organizations, colleges and universities, and retail locations.